fatih/stopwatch/README.md

 # Stopwatch [![GoDoc](https://godoc.org/github.com/fatih/stopwatch?status.png)](http://godoc.org/github.com/fatih/stopwatch) [![Build Status](https://travis-ci.org/fatih/stopwatch.png)](https://travis-ci.org/fatih/stopwatch)

-Stopwatch implements a common set of functions of a stop-watch.
-It's handy for calculating process times between function calls, logging times and many other use cases.
+Stopwatch implements a simple stopwatch functionality.
+Features :

+* Three possible ways to create a Stopwatch.
+Initialized(starts immediately), uninitialized(starting is manually) or after a certain time.
+* Start/Stop at any time or Reset.
+* Take an individual Lap time
+* Stores the list of each Lap
+* Satisfies JSON Marshaler/Unmarshaler interface
+* Handy methods like Print()/Log() to log a function execution time with one step.

 Feel free to fork and send a pull request for any changes/improvements.
 For usage see examples below or click on the godoc badge.